Luther Strange: Gun policy

-Strange has an A+ rating by the National Rifle Association Political Victory Fund for his opposition towards banning firearms and magazines and his consistent rejection of gun control efforts by the Democratic Party.
+Strange has an A+ grade from the National Rifle Association Political Victory Fund for his opposition towards banning firearms and magazines and his consistent rejection of gun control efforts by the Democratic Party.
 Chris W. Cox describes Strange as being a "champion for gun owners in Alabama and across the country."

 Personal life

 Strange is married to Melissa Strange and resides in Homewood, Alabama.

-At 6 ft 9 in tall, Strange is one of the two tallest U.S. Senators in history to have served and was among the tallest members of Congress.
+At 6 ft 9 in tall, Strange is the tallest U.S. Senator in history to have served and was among the tallest members of Congress.

 Strange is a member of the Episcopal Church.

 Strange holds a 16% share of Sunbelt EB-5 Regional Center, LLC, which helps broker deals between investors and U.S. projects that need capital.
 The company uses the EB-5 visa program which allows foreigners to earn permanent residency for themselves and their children, if they invest $500,000 or $1 million in an American business venture that creates at least 10 jobs.
 Strange earned over $150,000 for his role in helping a Birmingham Baptist hospital expansion.